belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 sys     0m0.003s
 ```

-Rust, on the other hand, took `167` milliseconds to compile the program, which weighted `3.9` megabytes.
+At first, Rust took `167` milliseconds to compile the program, which weighted `3.9` megabytes.
 After removing the symbols from the binary file, the program now weighs `319` kilobytes, putting it considerably behind WisniaLang.

-The compiled program took `3` milliseconds to run.
+Running 20 times, the results averaged out to:

+* Compilation time: `156.2 ms`
+* Size of the binary: `319 KiB`
+* Runtime speed: `2.15 ms`

 ### Rust (optimized for size + libc)